Soil horizon: Horizons

 The A horizon is the top layer of the mineral soil horizons, often referred to as 'topsoil'.
 This layer contains dark decomposed organic matter, which is called "humus".
 The technical definition of an A horizon may vary between the systems, but it is most commonly described in terms relative to deeper layers.
 "A" horizons may be darker in colour than deeper layers and contain more organic matter, or they may be lighter but contain less clay or pedogenic oxides.
 The A is a surface horizon, and as such is also known as the zone in which most biological activity occurs.
 Soil organisms such as earthworms, potworms (enchytraeids), arthropods, nematodes, fungi, and many species of bacteria and archaea are concentrated here, often in close association with plant roots.
 Thus, the A horizon may be referred to as the biomantle.
 However, since biological activity extends far deeper into the soil, it cannot be used as a chief distinguishing feature of an A horizon.
-The A horizon may be further subdivided into A1 (dark, maximum biologic activity), A2 (paler), and A3 (transitional to the B horizon).
+The A horizon may be further subdivided into A1 (dark, maximum biological activity), A2 (paler), and A3 (transitional to the B horizon).